SophieU/SophieU/source/about/index.md

 we grow old by deserting our ideals.
 Years may wrinkle the skin,but to give up enthusiasm wrinkles the soul.
-Worry,fear,self-distrust bows the heart and turns the spirit back to dust.
+Worry,fear,self-distrust bows the heart and turns the spirit back to dust. whether sixty of sixteen,there is in every human being's heart the lure of wonder,